ArmWarrior25/C0deEx-ZRMSC-Solution-2023/README.md

 # predictor

-predictor: Given a set of active sites in the form of a string (ex. $2 4 5$) this function generates all possible pathways.
+Given a set of active sites in the form of a string (ex. $2 4 5$) this function generates all possible pathways.
 Mathematically we can evaluate this total number of pathways considering at each active site by considering that at each site we can choose to duplicate, collect or do both.
 Thus the number of total pathways for a given set of active sites $a, b, c$, can be modeled as the number of ordered subsets of the string $+a \times a+b \times b+c \times c$.
 Basic combinatorics provides us with the total number of pathways being:

 3. $\binom{6}{1} \times 1! + \binom{6}{2} \times 2! + \binom{6}{3} \times 3! + \binom{6}{4} \times 4! + \binom{6}{5} \times 5! + \binom{6}{6} \times 6! = 1956$